codinghare5/astro-static-site/src/pages/posts/autism-profiles-children.md

 issues such as attachment issues or trauma.
 However, at the moment we have to charge parents for this which creates a barrier to real, effective, positive change for their child.

-**If you think an autism profile is something you would benefit from knowing more about, contact us at <info@aspiedent.com> or on 07717 404846.**